Skip to main content

 September Intake - Edinburgh

-You will study three courses on programming in Java, interactive systems, web design and databases, computer systems, and an elective of your choice.
+You will study three courses on programming in Java, interactive systems, web design and databases, and computer systems.

 Mandatory September